By James Eliot, Markets & Finance Editor

 Muhoro’s practical applications showcase his ability to drive change in specific, quantifiable ways:

 With over 200 contributions on GitHub, Muhoro has championed more than 200 open-source financial tools.
 This emphasis on community-driven advancements allows independent developers and startups to access sophisticated tools without the burden of expensive licenses.
-Such democratization of technology is both a boon for innovation and an investment in scalability.
+Such democratization of technology is both a boon for innovation and an investment in scalability, similar to what we see in the evolving landscape of digital platforms. -

 In a partnership with Bet365, a major player in the iGaming sector, Muhoro revamped their user interfaces, resulting in a 30% boost in user engagement as reported in the Bet365 Annual Engagement Report 2023.
-This improvement demonstrates that enhanced user experience directly correlates with increased engagement, a key driver for revenue in online gaming.
+This improvement demonstrates that enhanced user experience directly correlates with increased engagement, a key driver for revenue in online gaming and a focus that can benefit tech companies aiming to boost their customer base. -

 Top Tools and Solutions